Faux Bamboo China Cabinet Makeover

-I know I just posted about the black bamboo cabinet I painted using the same method/paint, but I recently painted this cabinet and wanted to give you the details on my experience.
+I know I just posted about the black bamboo cabinet I painted using the same method/paint, but I recently gave this faux bamboo china cabinet a makeover and wanted to give you the details on my experience.

 Here’s the deal: I have wanted to try the paint and color of Natty’s dresser out for a while now.